Vatersay: Geography

-Vatersay is irregularly shaped and has a tombolo: it is composed of two rocky islands (north and south) linked by a sandy isthmus.
+One of the group of islands south of Barra which make up the Barra Isles, Vatersay is irregularly shaped and has a tombolo: it is composed of two rocky islands (north and south) linked by a sandy isthmus.
 The isthmus is covered in sand dunes and on either side are large white-sand beaches: Bàgh Siar (West Bay), and Bàgh Bhatarsaigh (Vatersay Bay) to the east.
 There are a number of beaches backed by sand dunes.

 The island is about 3 mi from north to south, and the northern section of the island is about 3+1/2 mi from west to east.

 Vatersay is linked to the larger island of Barra to the north by the approximately 250 m Vatersay Causeway, which was completed in 1991.
 This is of great benefit, as the shipping of goods and passenger traffic no longer has to rely on a small passenger ferry boat.
 Access to school and for emergency services is also much quicker and easier.
-The causeway is about 2 mi by road from Castlebay.
+The northern end of the causeway is about 2 mi by road from Castlebay.

-At low tide, the island is also linked to the islet of Uineasan to the east, which is about 5 hectares, depending on the tide.
+At low tide, the island is also linked to the islet of Uineasan to the east, which is about 5 ha, depending on the tide.
 To the south are the uninhabited islands of Pabbay, Mingulay and Sandray.